Joint Registration and Conformal Prediction for Partially Observed Functional Data: Introduction

 \section{Introduction}

-Accurate prediction of future trajectories given historical functional data plays a crucial role in many real-world applications.
+Accurate prediction of future trajectories given historical functional data is an important question in many applications.
 For instance, given previous (complete) daily observations of traffic flow rate, and a partial observation (up to some time) for a new day, prediction of traffic flow rate for the rest of that day can help optimize transportation networks and reduce congestion during rush hour \citep{chiou2012dynamical}.
-Similarly, given complete historical daily maximum temperature measurements at a particular location, one may be interested in a daily maximum temperature forecast for the rest of the current year, which can help mitigate societal risks related to extremely cold weather.
-Both of these examples are considered in Section \ref{sec::real-data}.
-There are many other applications where such prediction problems are of primary interest, including growth rate prediction for people or other natural objects, forecasting of pollutant density, etc. These predictions can be used to anticipate future trends and help inform biomedical, environmental and social decisions.
+As another example, given complete historical daily maximum temperatures at a particular location, one may be interested in a daily maximum temperature forecast for the rest of the current year, which can help mitigate societal risks related to extremely cold weather.
+See Section \ref{sec::real-data} for more detailed analyses.
+Other examples include growth rate prediction for people or other natural objects, forecasting of pollutant density, and so on.
+These predictions can be used to anticipate future trends and help inform biomedical, environmental and social decisions.

 Functional data is challenging to analyze, because it is inherently infinite-dimensional, exhibits complex dependencies within and potentially across observations, and is often observed at discrete time points with heteroscedastic noise.
 Functional observations encompass two sources of variation, one along the $x$-axis called \emph{phase} and one along the $y$-axis called \emph{amplitude}.
-A common practice during statistical analyses is to first separate amplitude and phase variations.
+A common practice is to first separate amplitude and phase variations.
 This is done via a process called \emph{registration}, which ``warps'' the functions' domains to align their key features with respect to time \citep{kneip1992statistical, RamsaySilverman2005, srivastava2011registration}.
 However, registration is often treated as a pre-processing step, with subsequent statistical modeling and inference applied to ``well-aligned'' data.
-Thus, registration uncertainty is often ignored in downstream tasks.
+Meanwhile, registration uncertainty is often ignored in downstream tasks.
 Furthermore, when the data contains partial observations, registration is much more challenging since the domains of partial and complete functions are fundamentally different \citep{bauer2021registration, bryner2021shape}.